 – Henry S. Salt (1851-1939)

-The KSPCA is the only charitable animal welfare organisation in Kenya that deals for the most part with domestic animals.
+The KSPCA is an animal welfare charity organization in Kenya that deals for the most part with domestic animals.
+It is the only animal welfare organization that runs an animal shelter in Kenya.
 It evolved over the years, starting sometime after 1910 when some ladies took pity on the oxen bringing goods into Nairobi from the surrounding districts.
 The Society as an official body started in Mombasa.
 At that time it was known as the East African Society for the Prevention of Cruelty to Animals.
-Nairobi followed suit shortly afterwards.
+Nairobi followed suit shortly afterward.
 The first available minutes of meetings were recorded in 1925.
-Initially the society seemed more concerned with rabies control, the inspectors’ main task being to shoot stray dogs.
+Initially, the society seemed more concerned with rabies control, the inspectors’ main task being to shoot stray dogs.

-The Society started expanding when it was left a legacy in 1983 and a plot was bought in Karen, where the Headquarters is today.
+The Society started expanding when it was left a legacy in 1983 and a plot was bought in Karen, where the headquarter is today.
 For the first time kennels and a small cattery were built and the work was able to expand.
-The two Inspectors at that time employed, went to UK for training with the RSPCA, the Donkey Sanctuary and the Humane Slaughter Society to learn about humane slaughter.
+The two Inspectors at that time employed, went to the UK for training with the RSPCA, the Donkey Sanctuary, and the Humane Slaughter Society to learn about humane slaughter.

-Because of the manner in which the Society has grown and the fact that as we became better known, the main part of our work is rescue and rehabilitation with teaching being done at the source of the problem.
-In a developing country funds are not so readily available for animals as there are so many human problems.
-We help the poor where we can, to manage their animals better, so that there is mutual benefit.
-Because of the nature of our work and lack of funds we have not been able to establish a good education programme.
-School groups come to our headquarters but we lack a proper facility to give them the education that is needed.
-We firmly believe that education of the young is the way forward as far as raising the standards of animal care is concerned in the future.
-In the last twenty years we have seen an encouraging change in attitudes to animals, though there is still a long way to go.
+KSPCA has grown over the years and it is well known for animal rescue and rehabilitation.
+In a developing country, funds are not so readily available for animals as there are so many human problems.
+We help the poor where we can, to manage their animals better so that there is mutual benefit.
+We also firmly believe that educating the younger generations is the way forward as far as raising the standards of animal care is concerned in the future.
+In the last twenty years, we have seen an encouraging change in attitudes to animals, though there is still a long way to go.